travis-ci/docs-travis-ci-com/blog/_posts/2013-10-10-the-travis-family-is-growing.md

    alt="Travis"/>
 </div>

 Who can forget Travis, our awesome mascot created by the awesome [StickerMule](https://stickermule.com).
 There is so much awesome rolled up in this little guys mustache we don't know where to begin!
-Lets just say that he will be showing his pretty face more and more around Travis over the coming months :)
+Lets just say that he will be showing his pretty face more and more around Travis CI over the coming months :)

 <br><br>